in-toto/attestation/ITE/6/README.md

 the fields match.

 The subject `name` differentiates between artifacts.
 The semantics are up to the producer and consumer.
+Because consumers evaluate the name against a policy, it should be stable between attestations.
+If the name is not meaningful, use "\_".
-The name may be omitted if there is only one entry and the name is not meaningful.
-For example, a provenance attestation might use the name to specify output filename, expecting the consumer to only considers entries with a particular name.
-Alternatively, a vulnerability scan attestation might omit name because the results apply regardless of what the artifact is named.
+For example, a [Provenance] attestation might use the name to specify output filename, expecting the consumer to only considers entries with a particular name.
+Alternatively, a vulnerability scan attestation might use the name "\_" because the results apply regardless of what the artifact is named.

 IMPORTANT: Subject artifacts are matched purely by digest, regardless of content type.
 If this matters to you, please open a GitHub issue to discuss.